Enhancing Reasoning for Diffusion LLMs via Distribution Matching Policy Optimization: Distribution Matching Policy Optimization

-\textbf{WDCE is a \textit{forward} loss.}\quad Unlike the GRPO-style of algorithms that typically require keeping track of the entire rollout trajectories, WDCE leverages the forward noising process in training, which is a characteristic unique to \textbf{diffusion} LLMs.
+\paragraph{WDCE is a \textit{forward} loss} Unlike GRPO-style algorithms that typically require tracking the entire rollout trajectories, WDCE leverages the forward (noising) process during training, which is a characteristic \textit{unique} to \textbf{diffusion} LLMs.
 Once we obtain the final samples and their associated weights, we can discard the trajectories and perform training using the cheap forward process by randomly masking the data.
-This implies that the training speed when using WDCE largely depends on the model inference speed.
-With the advances of dLLM efficient inference techniques such as fast decoding algorithms and KV-cache techniques \citep{ma2025dkv,hu2025accelerating,wu2025fast,liu2025dllm}, WDCE could also enjoy a great boost in efficiency.
-This method also effectively utilizes dLLM's potential in surpassing LLMs in inference throughput, distinguishing it from other RL baselines that merely adapt LLM algorithms to dLLM.
+This implies that the training speed with WDCE largely depends on the model's inference speed.
+With the advances of dLLM efficient inference techniques such as fast decoding algorithms and KV-cache techniques \citep{ma2025dkv,hu2025accelerating,wu2026fastdllm,liu2025dllm}, WDCE could also enjoy a great boost in efficiency.
+This method also effectively leverages dLLM's potential to surpass LLMs in inference throughput, distinguishing it from other RL baselines that merely adapt LLM algorithms to dLLM.
 We defer a more detailed discussion of such properties to \cref{app:theory_prox}.

+\paragraph{Stochastic optimal control (SOC) perspective} While we developed WDCE through the lens of distribution matching \cref{eq:distribution_matching}, it can also be derived from a path-measure SOC viewpoint, following \citet{wang2025finetuning,zhu2025mdns}; we sketch the argument here and defer details to \cref{app:theory_soc}.
+The random-order autoregressive sampling of $\bpi_\theta$ can be viewed as a continuous-time Markov chain (CTMC) on $\cVb^D$ with rate matrix $Q^\theta_t(\bx,\bx^{d\gets n})=\gamma(t)\bpi_\theta(\bx)_{d,n}\mathbf{1}_{x^d=\mask}$, inducing a \textbf{path measure} $\P^\theta$ whose terminal distribution coincides with $p_\theta$.
+To produce $p_*$ at the terminal time, we define the \textbf{target path measure}

+which preserves the pretrained transition dynamics while tilting its terminal distribution to exactly $p_*$ in \cref{eq:p_star}.
+A standard CTMC Radon--Nikod\'ym calculation (see \cref{lem:ctmc_rnd}) shows that diagonal and integral contributions cancel, leaving the closed-form path-level log-weight $\log\de{\P^*}{\P^\theta}(\bxi)=W^\theta(\bxi)-\log Z$, where $W^\theta(\bxi)$ is the trajectory log-weight defined in \cref{eq:mdm_rnd_simplified} and depends only on the terminal reward $r(\bxi_1)$ and on along-trajectory policy ratios $\frac{\bpiref}{\bpi_\theta}$ at the jump times.
+Minimizing $\kl(\P^*\|\P^\theta)$ by importance sampling from a stop-gradient copy $\P^v$ gives